TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 *   **Data Sharing**.
 In some cases, we share with advertisers reports about the data we have collected on their sites or ads.
 Advertisers may choose to place our web beacons on their sites in order to allow Microsoft to collect information on their sites such as activities, purchases and visits. we use this data on behalf of our advertising customers to help target their ads.
 We also share data directly with service providers (such as AOL and AppNexus) to permit them to provide services on our behalf or to partner with us in selecting and serving ads for our advertising partners.
 *   **Data Collected by Other Advertising Companies**.
 Advertisers sometimes include their own web beacons (or those of their other advertising partners) within their advertisements that we display, enabling them to set and read their own cookie.
 Additionally, Microsoft partners with third-party ad companies to help provide some of our advertising services, and we also allow other third-party ad companies to display advertisements on our sites.
 These third parties may place cookies on your computer and collect data about your online activities across websites or online services.
 These companies currently include, but are not limited to: A9, AOL Advertising, AppNexus, Criteo, Facebook, MediaMath, nugg.adAG, Rocket Fuel, Yahoo!.
 You may find more information on each company's practices, including the choices it offers, by clicking on the company names above.
 Many of them are also members of the NAI or DAA, which each provide a simple way to opt out of ad targeting from participating companies.

-Reasons We Share Personal DataReasons We Share Personal DatamainreasonswesharepersonaldatamoduleSummary
+Learn MoreTop of page Reasons We Share Personal DataReasons We Share Personal Data

 We share your personal data with your consent or as necessary to complete any transaction or provide any product you have requested or authorized.
 We also share data with Microsoft-controlled affiliates and subsidiaries. with vendors working on our behalf. when required by law or to respond to legal process. to protect our customers. to protect lives. to maintain the security of our products. and to protect the rights or property of Microsoft.

-Full text

 We share your personal data with your consent or as necessary to complete any transaction or provide any product you have requested or authorized.
 For example, we share your content with third parties when you tell us to do so, such as when you send an email to a friend, share photos and documents on OneDrive, or link accounts with another service.
 When you provide payment data to make a purchase, we will share payment data with banks and other entities that process payment transactions or provide other financial services, and for fraud prevention and credit risk reduction.